aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/data/add-signature-line/_index.md

 ## **Add Signature Line to the worksheet**

-The following sample code demonstrated how to make use of [**Picture.SignatureLine**](https://apireference.aspose.com/cells/net/aspose.cells.drawing/picture/properties/signatureline) property to dd the signature line of the worksheet.
+The following sample code demonstrated how to make use of [**Picture.SignatureLine**](https://apireference.aspose.com/cells/net/aspose.cells.drawing/picture/properties/signatureline) property to add the signature line of the worksheet.
 The screenshot shows the effect of the sample code on the sample Excel file after execution.

 ![todo:image_alt_text](add-signature-line.png)